 In a simpler language, if you wish to identify the actual difference between the two; you can think about the scuba diving and visiting an aquarium.
 With the application of virtual reality, you would be able to swim with sharks; however, in the case of augmented reality, you can just watch them popping out of the tank.

-The Augmented Reality and the Healthcare Industry
+The Augmented Reality and global Healthcare

-The strong broadcasting potential of the augmented reality has been proven to play a crucial role in the healthcare industry as well.
+The strong broadcasting potential of the augmented reality has been proven to play a crucial role in global healthcare market as well.
 Only after a couple of years of its implementation in the medicinal world, the augmented reality has created a definitive market that is expected to reach to 660 million $ by the end of 2018.
 Scientists are now trying to sync quick and easy access to the data and latest news to the doctors with the future of augmented reality in healthcare.

 Accordingly, if the patient is lying in the OT and the surgeon has to confirm his/her past allergies to certain medication; he can quickly get the information through his AR screen, instead of scrolling through his entire file.
 Besides, augmented reality in a surgery can be extensively applied for screening and locating patient’s veins, and different important organs for more accurate performance.